jastew/gym/_classes/small-group-training.md

 ## &nbsp;

+&nbsp;

-## **I AM A FEMALE WHO WANTS TO START SMALL GROUP BUT DOESN’T FEEL COMFORTABLE TRAINING WITH MEN?!**
+## **I AM A FEMALE WHO WANTS TO START SMALL GROUP BUT DOESN’T FEEL COMFORTABLE TRAINING AROUND MEN?!**

+&nbsp;

-No problem , we have a number of “Woman only small group” that you can apply to join or you can start your own group with your friends/family.
+No problem, we have a number of “Woman only small group” that you can apply to join or you can start your own group with your friends/family.

-Although the woman only programme has the exact same training philosophy and work ethic as the mens , the programme design differ a bit.
-In the woman’s programme there is alot more empathise on Glutes ,hamstrings and building a stronger core (something we find alot woman starting out lack)
+Although the woman only programme has the exact same training philosophy and work ethic as the mens, the programme design differ a bit.
+In the woman’s programme there is alot more empathise on Glutes, hamstrings and building a stronger core (something we find alot woman starting out lack)

-Primal girls are powerful, passionate, vibrant, goal achieving, excellence pursuing bad ass chicks !
-If your looking to get in the best shape of your life get in touch today!
+Primal girls are powerful, **passionate, vibrant, goal achieving, excellence pursuing bad ass chicks !** If your looking to get in the best shape of your life get in touch today!

+&nbsp;

+&nbsp;

+&nbsp;

 &nbsp;